Adam-Michael-Smith/faq-collapsibles/README.md

 # simple-javascript-faq-collapsibles
 A nicely designed, but simple collapsible FAQ using JavaScript, SASS, and HTML.
-Planning to add further animations to the drop-down box icon in mobile view, and slide-up animations to the FAQs also.
+With the additon of mobile hamburger menu, and transition info icons to the right.

 View live site @: https://adam-michael-smith.github.io/simple-javascript-faq-collapsibles/